antarestupin/performance-checklist/README.md

 - [ ] If using pagination, **use last row instead of `offset`** as a starting point; more explanations [here](http://use-the-index-luke.com/)
 - [ ] Once you are sure the used DBMS is the good one for your needs, **take advantage of its advanced features** (e.g. materialized views in Oracle, hyperloglogs in Redis...)
 - [ ] **Don’t use ORM for complex queries**, unless you know what you’re doing
+- [ ] If possible, **defer heavy tasks** to moments of the day where there is less load on the database (at night for example) to save resources when needed

 ## Network and Infrastructure